melofton/module7_R_dev/module7.md

 We will also load some custom functions that are stored in the `Rmd_functions.R` file using the `source()` function.

-## 1. Read in and visualize data from Lake Barco, FL, USA
+## Objective 1.
+Read in and visualize data from Lake Barco, FL, USA

 Lake Barco is one of the lake sites in the U.S. National Ecological Observatory Network (NEON).
 Please refer to